Rogue-Juan/MAD-SmaAt-GNet/README.md

 If you are interested in any of the data that was used in the paper, please write an email to [s.mehrkanoon@uu.nl](mailto:s.mehrkanoon@uu.nl).

-The dataset consisted of 5,925 training samples and 1,883 test samples in the HDF5 format with file size X GB.
+The dataset consisted of 5,925 training samples and 1,883 test samples in the HDF5 format with file size 10.3 GB.